grantj-re3/FlindersDSpace-csv2xmlstruct/SOFTWARE_DEV.md

   * A list of collection objects contained within this community

 etc/ERA_2012_DisciplineMatrix4DSpace_v0.1.csv
-- CSV file containing the relevant columns of the ERA 2012 Discipline Matrix
+- CSV file containing the relevant columns of the ERA 2012 Discipline Matrix.

 etc/ERA_2012_DisciplineMatrix4DSpace_v0.1small.csv
 - A few lines of the above CSV file used for test purposes.